 Once you have made these decisions and have written your application software, you must configure your system.
 Configuration is the process of building a complete system from the iRMX 86 Nucleus, your application software, and iRMX 86 options that you have selected.
-The iRMX 86 CONFIGURATION GUIDE FOR ISIS-II USERS leads you through the process of configuration.
+The iRMX 86 CONFIGURATION GUIDE leads you through the process of configuration.

-The readers of this manual must be thoroughly familiar with the ISIS-II operating system and the language translators being used to compile the application software.
-Furthermore, they must know which parts of the iRMX 86 System are used by the application software, and they must be fluent in the vocubulary of the iRMX 86 Nucleus, Terminal Handler, Debugger, I/O System, Bootstrap Loader, and Application Loader.
+The readers of this manual must be thoroughly familiar with the ISIS Operating System and the language translators being used to create the application software.
+Furthermore, they must know which parts of the iRMX 86 System are used by the application software, and they must be fluent in the vocubulary of the iRMX 86 Nucleus, Terminal Handler, Debugger, I/O System, Bootstrap Loader, Human Interface, and Application Loader.